 Once you have added it by clicking the plus, you can then drag the column to where you want it to be.

-Notice in the example above that I put "TTL:circuit" into the Query field.
+Notice in the example above that I put "TTL:Matrix" into the Query field.
 In Search Options, ACLM is checked.
 This will affect the system generated term queries, but will not affect the term queries for the columns that you add.
 However, other changes in the Search Options panel will affect the Effective Query for the columns that you add.
-So if you turn Remove Expired Patents off, the "AND (NOT EXP:expired)" portion of the Effective Query will disappear for all of the queries.
+So if you turn Document Type Grant to off, the "AND (DT:G)" portion of the Effective Query will disappear for all of the queries.